 The campaign was spearheaded by the ambassador himself who during his posting between 2017 and 2021 managed to position the embassy as a front runner in what some have referred to as the Chinese government's 'wolf warrior diplomacy', a particularly confrontational style of communication espoused by Chinese diplomats in recent years.
-This propaganda push, aimed at what the embassy sees as biased reporting and misguided policy decisions, has targeted media outlets, journalists, human rights activists, scholars, politicians and authorities.
+This propaganda push, aimed at what the embassy sees as biased reporting and misquided policy decisions, has targeted media outlets, journalists, human rights activists, scholars, politicians and authorities.
 These targeted actors have been accused of being uninformed, misled or of serving an anti-China agenda.
-The embassy's criticism has occasionally featured implicit threats.211
+The embassy's criticism has occasionally featured implicit threats.

 This proactive approach is reflected in the embassy's attempts to shift attention to Sweden's perceived shortcomings and wrongdoings.
 In 2018, the embassy reacted forcefully to what local authorities deemed an orderly police intervention by claiming that Swedish police had 'brutally abused' a Chinese tourist family.
-In connection to the incident, both the embassy and the foreign ministry issued travel alerts to Chinese citizens about the dangers of visiting Sweden.212
+In connection to the incident, both the embassy and the foreign ministry issued travel alerts to Chinese citizens about the dangers of visiting Sweden.

 Chinese state-owned media have also played a role in this campaign.
 In March 2020, Global Times published an article on Sweden's approach to the COVID-19 pandemic, demanding that '[t]he international community, especially the European Union, should severely condemn Sweden's surrender to the virus'.
-Sweden's defence minister later published an op-ed describing the article as part of an 'information war'.213
+Sweden's defence minister later published an op-ed describing the article as part of an 'information war'.

-The embassy has sent several letters and emails directly to individuals and media outlets to protest the content of their opinions and reporting.214 The ambassador has also invited reporters to meetings where concerns about their reporting have been raised.
-In April 2021, for example, a journalist received an email from the embassy which was quoted as saying, 'We urge you to immediately stop your wrongdoing, otherwise you will eventually face the consequences of your actions'.215 Sweden's foreign minister Ann Linde called the embassy's behaviour 'unacceptable'.216 and Swedish culture minister Amanda Lind announced her plans to attend the ceremony.
-In response, ambassador Gui Congyou said, 'We will surely take countermeasures'.217 After the ceremony, where Minister Lind was a speaker, the screenings of Swedish films were cancelled in China as well as the China-Sweden Joint Committee on Economic, Industrial and Technical Cooperation.218
+The embassy has sent several letters and emails directly to individuals and media outlets to protest the content of their opinions and reporting.
+The ambassador has also invited reporters to meetings where concerns about their reporting have been raised.
+In April 2021, for example, a journalist received an email from the embassy which was quoted as saying, 'We urge you to immediately stop your wrongdoing, otherwise you will eventually face the consequences of your actions'.
+Sweden's foreign minister Ann Linde called the embassy's behaviour 'unacceptable'.

+Another threat from the Chinese Embassy came in late 2019, after the international writers' association PEN stated its intention to award Gui Minhai with the Tucholsky Award and Swedish culture minister Amanda Lind announced her plans to attend the ceremony.
+In response, ambassador Gui Congyou said, 'We will surely take countermeasures'.
+After the ceremony, where Minister Lind was a speaker, the screenings of Swedish films were cancelled in China as well as the China-Sweden Joint Committee on Economic, Industrial and Technical Cooperation.